St. Austin Catholic School

 St. Austin Catholic School is a private, Catholic elementary and middle school with a full-time and part-time 3 year olds class, a class for 4 year olds and Kinder - 8th.
 St. Austin is located in downtown Austin, Texas, one block from UT campus, Dell Medical School and four blocks from the Texas State Capital.
 St. Austin is located within the Diocese of Austin.
-St. Austin offers a diverse learning environment with a great deal of individualized attention. in 2005 St. Austin received the honorable distinction of being a Blue Ribbon School.
 The average class size is 20 students and the teacher to student ratio is 1:9.
 The current enrollment at St. Austin is 215 students.

 History

 In September 1917 Newman Elementary School was established as the parish school for St. Austin Catholic Parish, which is administered by the Paulist Fathers.
 Three Dominican Sisters of Houston were given the direction of the newly established school.
 When an eighth grade was added for the 1941–1942 school year, the school became a complete elementary school, and the name was changed to St. Austin Catholic School.